-Age discrimination happens when a person is treated less favourably, or not given the same opportunities as others in a similar situation, because he or she is considered too young or too old.
+Age discrimination happens when someone is treated differently, or less favourably, than another person in a similar situation, because they are considered too young or too old.

 Examples can include:

-- refusing to employee certain people because they won’t ‘fit in’ with other workmates because of their age
+- refusing to employee a person because they won’t ‘fit in’ with colleagues because of their age

 - advertising a job for someone ‘under 30’ to join a ‘dynamic, young team’

 - forcing someone to retire because of their age

 - harassing or bullying a person because of their age

 The Age Discrimination Act prohibits discrimination in employment on the basis of age.